-A Time Projection Chamber module with 32 GridPix chips was constructed and the performance was measured using data taken in a test beam at DESY in 2021.
+A Time Projection Chamber module with 32 GridPix chips was constructed and the performance was measured using data taken in a testbeam at DESY in 2021.
 The analysed data were taken at electron beam momenta of 5 and 6 GeV/c and at magnetic fields of 0 and 1 T.

-The result for the transverse diffusion coefficient D_T is $287 \,\mu\text{m}/\sqrt{cm}$ at B = 0 T and D_T is $121 \,\mu\text{m}/\sqrt{cm}$ at B = 1 T. The longitudinal diffusion coefficient D_L is measured to be $268 \,\mu\text{m}/\sqrt{cm}$ at B = 0 T and $252 \,\mu\text{m}/\sqrt{cm}$ at B = 1 T. Results for the tracking systematical uncertainties in xy were measured to be smaller than 13 μ m with and without magnetic field.
+The result for the transverse diffusion coefficient D_T is 287 μ m/ \sqrt{cm} at B = 0 T and D_T is 121 μ m/ \sqrt{cm} at B = 1 T. The longitudinal diffusion coefficient

+D_L is measured to be 268 $\mu \text{m}/\sqrt{cm}$ at B = 0 T and 252 $\mu \text{m}/\sqrt{cm}$ at B = 1 T.

+Results for the tracking systematical uncertainties in xy were measured to be smaller than 13 μ m with and without magnetic field.
 The tracking systematical uncertainties in z were smaller than 15 μ m (B = 0 T) and 20 μ m (B = 1 T).

+The mean number of hits is in agreement with the predictions of [13] and a detector running at 85% single electron efficiency.

+Not all data were analysed and users are welcome to study them using the data sets on available on the Grid.

+The GridPix detector will be further tested and developed in view of a TPC that will be installed in a heavy ion experiment at the EIC.
+A follow up paper is in preparation on the measured dE/dx or dN/dx resolution and other performance topics.

-357 Acknowledgements
+367 Acknowledgements

-The 32 Gridpix module could not be constructed without the enormous effort and creative energy that Fred Hartjes has invested in it over several years.
 This research was funded by the Netherlands Organisation for Scientific Research NWO.
 The authors want to thank the support of the mechanical and electronics departments at Nikhef and the detector laboratory in Bonn.
 The measurements leading to these results have been performed at the Test Beam Facility at DESY Hamburg (Germany), a member of the Helmholtz Association (HGF).